oskarsh/Yin-Yang/README.md

 ## Wallpapers

-Yin-Yang comes with custom made Wallpaper in order to get you started with Light / Dark Wallpapers, you can check out the repository here
+Yin-Yang comes with custom made Wallpapers in order to get you started with Light / Dark Wallpapers, you can check out the repository here:

 The Wallpapers are open source and can be used however you want.
-I also accept contributions in form of open source Wallpapers see the [contribution Section](https://github.com/oskarsh/Yin-Yang/wiki/Supporting-Yin-Yang#create-yin-yang-wallpapers).
+I also accept contributions in the form of open source Wallpapers, see the [contribution Section](https://github.com/oskarsh/Yin-Yang/wiki/Supporting-Yin-Yang#create-yin-yang-wallpapers).

 [![Generic badge](https://img.shields.io/badge/Get-Wallpapers-BLUE.svg)](https://github.com/oskarsh/Wallpaper-yin-yang)

-## Thanks to all Contributors
+## Thanks to All Contributors

 ### Code Contributors